SNAP Benefits in New Mexico: How to Apply and Qualify

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-Replacement SNAP Benefits For Disaster-Related Food Loss
+Replacement SNAP Benefits for Disaster-Related Food Loss

 This service lets you replace SNAP benefits used on food that was destroyed in a disaster, such as a power outage from a wildfire.

 Any SNAP household in an area covered by an FNS waiver can request a replacement.
-Contact the Income Support Division by phone, online, or in person before the waiver deadline.
+Submit your request to the Income Support Division by phone (1-800-283-4465), online, or in person before the deadline.

 Temporary Hot Foods Waiver